DMNerd/Hackintosh/README.md

 ## [OpenCore](https://github.com/acidanthera/OpenCorePkg/releases)

-Version: 0.8.7
+Version: 0.8.9

-OpenCanopy bootscreen is enabled and I am using the modern iconset
+OpenCanopy bootscreen is enabled and I am using the modern iconset.
+But Picker is set to function like the OG Apple picker and will only show up when holding apple keybinds.

 ### Working: